aadelgrossi/country-quiz/README.md

 # :earth_americas:  country-quiz

-Challenge yourself and test your knowledge on countries of the world.
+Challenge yourself and test your knowledge about flags and capitals of countries.

 This is a solution for the [country-quiz](https://devchallenges.io/challenges/Bu3G2irnaXmfwQ8sZkw8) dev challenge.